r4victor/tenthousandmeters/content/blog/python_bts_03.md

 Our goal is not to understand every piece of code we'll encounter but to highlight the most interesting parts, study them, and, eventually, get an approximate idea of what happens at the very start of the execution of a Python program.

 There are two more notices I should make.
 First, we won't step into every function.
 We'll make only a high-level overview of some parts and dive deep into others.
 Nevertheless, I promise to present functions in the order of execution.
-Second, with the exception of a few struct definitions, I'll leave the code as.
-The only thing I'll allow myself is to add some comments and to rephrase existing ones if it makes the code clearer.
+Second, with the exception of a few struct definitions, I'll leave the code as is.
+The only thing I'll allow myself is to add some comments and to rephrase existing ones.
+Throughout this post, all multi-line `/**/` comments are original, and all single-line `//` comments are mine.
 With that said, let's begin our journey through the CPython source code.

 ### Getting CPython